Aegon007/CatalystOU/README.md

-# CatalystOU: A Pilot for an LLM-Powered Researcher Collaboration Network
+# CatalystOU: A Pilot Study for an LLM-Powered Researcher Collaboration Discovery Engine

 ## Overview
-This is the repo for our 2025 summer project: CatalystOU: A Pilot for an LLM-Powered Researcher Collaboration Network
+This is the repo for our 2025 summer project: CatalystOU: A Pilot Study for an LLM-Powered Researcher Collaboration Discovery Engine

 In this project, we are trying to build a system that can find potential collaboration opportunities by digesting the researcher's publications.